suyog212/expense_tracker/README.md

 gh repo clone suyog212/expense_tracker
 ```

-### After than open the project in your favorite IDE
+### After that open the project in your favorite IDE
 ### And run this command to download all packages :
 ```
 flutter pub get